-These are frequently asked questions and their answers.
-If your question is not here, please don't hesitate to contact us directly.
-We would be glad to help!
+If your question is not here, please contact us so we can help!

-- Can I apply to the program if I am a current KU student or a transfer student?
+- Can I apply to Honors if I am a current KU student or a transfer student?

-- What are the differences between regular courses and honors courses at KU?
+- What are the differences between honors and non-honors courses at KU?

-- Does the Honors Program provide scholarships for incoming students?
+- Does Honors provide scholarships for incoming students?

-- Are students in the honors program required to live in special housing?
+- Are Honors students required to live in special housing?

-- If I am not admitted to the Honors Program, can I still take honors courses?
+- If I am not admitted to Honors, can I still take honors courses?

 - How long does it take to review my application?

-If an Honors student fulfills the Honors Program completion requirements, they will graduate from KU with University Honors.
-(Other recognitions of academic excellence on campus include departmental honors, distinction and highest distinction, and membership in honors societies.)
+Honors students complete the KU Honors completion requirements to graduate with University Honors.
+Other recognitions of academic excellence on campus include departmental honors, distinction and highest distinction, and membership in honors societies.

-While the Honors Program provides opportunity awards for current students, it does not offer scholarships for incoming students.
+While the Honors Program provides Honors Opportunity Awards for current students, it does not offer scholarships for incoming students.
 If you are interested in receiving a scholarship as an incoming student, visit Financial Aid & Scholarships1 for more information.

 Honors students are not required to live in special housing, and students who plan to live on campus may choose from a variety of housing options.

 The Honors Program does recommend that students live on campus for at least their first year.
-As the official Honors Program residence hall, Templin Hall gives preference to KU Honors student housing requests and provides an enriching academic environment.
+Templin Hall is the Honors Living Learning Community (LLC) and provides an enriching academic environment.
+Choosing the Honors LLC means you'll have access, starting on your first day on campus, to peers, peer mentors, and Honors staff and faculty.
+You'll also have the chance to connect with other Honors students outside your major, and be able to easily put together study groups or social gatherings.
 Honors students may also consider the scholarship halls in which 50 men or women live in an academic cooperative-living setting at a reduced cost.

-All student housing is coordinated through the Department of Student Housing.
-Visit their website for more information or to apply for housing.
+All student housing is coordinated through Student Housing.

 Thank you for applying!
-For incoming freshmen applying during in the fall, due to the high volume of applications we receive, please allow 4-6 weeks for your Honors Program decision letter to arrive in the mail.
+For incoming first-year students, please allow up to 8 weeks for your Honors Program decision letter to arrive in the mail.